Idaho National Laboratory

-Idaho National Laboratory (INL) is one of the national laboratories of the United States Department of Energy and is managed by the Battelle Memorial Institute.
-Historically, the lab has been involved with nuclear research, although the laboratory does other research as well.
-Much of the current knowledge of nuclear reactor behavior was discovered at what is now Idaho National Laboratory.
+Idaho National Laboratory (INL) in the western United States is one of the national laboratories of the U.S. Department of Energy, and is currently managed by the Battelle Memorial Institute.
+Historically, the lab in eastern Idaho has been involved with nuclear research, although the laboratory does other research as well.
+Much of the current knowledge of nuclear reactor behavior was discovered at this remote facility.
 John Grossenbacher, a former INL director, said, "The history of nuclear energy for peaceful application has principally been written in Idaho".
 The present facility resulted from the 2005 merger of two neighboring laboratories, the National Engineering and Environmental Laboratory, and the Idaho site of the western branch of Argonne National Laboratory (Argonne-West).

 Various organizations have built more than 50 reactors at what is commonly called "the Site", including the ones that gave the world its first usable amount of electricity from nuclear power and the power plant for the world's first nuclear submarine.
 Although many are now decommissioned, these facilities are the largest concentration of reactors in the world.

-It is on a 890 sqmi complex in the high desert of eastern Idaho, between Arco to the west and Idaho Falls and Blackfoot to the east.
-Atomic City, Idaho is just south.
+Located on a 890 sqmi complex in the remote high desert of eastern Idaho, it is between Arco to the west, Idaho Falls and Blackfoot to the east, and Atomic City to the south.
+Nearby geologic feature Big Southern Butte is to the southwest.
 The laboratory employs approximately 5,700 people.